thegooddocsproject/templates/base-template/base-template.md

 * Include standard headings applicable for this template’s doctype.
 * Where applicable, provide standard text for relevant sections.
-* Include tips for “docset owner” and “doc author”.
+* Include tips for "docset owner” and "doc author”.

 }